Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ## 3. Create and work on a release branch

-Create a new release branch to prepare for the release:
+ This command creates a new branch called release and switches to it.
+The release branch is typically used to prepare for a new production release.

 ```bash
 git switch -c release
 ```

-Commit any necessary changes to the release branch:
+After making necessary changes to the release branch, this command commits those changes.

 ```bash
 git commit -m "Prepare for release"